 S Corp Definition

 Businesses operate as specific entities.
-Each entity or type of business offers pros and cons based upon the purpose and function of the company.
-An S corporation, also known as S corp, is an election made by a business that has decided to operate as a corporation.
+Each entity or type of business offers pros and cons based on the purpose and function of the company.
+An S corporation, also known as S Corp, is an election made by a business that has decided to operate as a corporation.

-By filing an additional form, 2553 “Election by a Small Business Corporation” with the Internal Revenue Service, the corporation can opt to be taxed as an S-corp.
+By filing Form 2553, Election by a Small Business Corporation, with the Internal Revenue Service, the corporation can opt to be taxed as an S Corp.
 This provides a pass-through of profits or losses and allows the shareholders or owners to avoid being taxed twice.

 Last Updated By